Databus Logo

 Management Software (ILMS)

-Automate your entire library — from ISBN cataloging to RFID security gates.
-Give students 24/7 Web OPAC access, generate NAAC usage reports, and manage your digital repository — all from one platform built for Indian universities.
+Automate the whole library — from ISBN cataloging to RFID gates.
+Give students a 24/7 Web OPAC, run a digital repository, and produce the usage data your NAAC Criterion IV evidence needs — all from one platform built for Indian universities.

-MARC21 & AACR2 Standards RFID SIP2 Compatible Web OPAC for Students N-LIST / INFLIBNET Ready NAAC Criterion IV Reports
+MARC21 & AACR2 RFID SIP2 compatible Web OPAC for students N-LIST / INFLIBNET ready Feeds NAAC Criterion IV

 Sound Familiar?

-• 📖 Students can't check book availability without physically visiting the library
+• 📖Students can't check availability without walking to the library

-• ⏱️ Issue and return counter queues are long — each transaction takes 2–3 minutes manually
+• ⏱️Issue/return queues are long — each manual transaction takes minutes

-• 🔓 Books walk out without being issued — no RFID security, no theft detection
+• 🔓Books leave without being issued — no RFID gate, no theft signal

-• 📊 NAAC Criterion IV reports require library usage data that's buried in paper registers
+• 📊NAAC Criterion IV data is buried in paper registers

-• 🎓 PhD theses and research papers stored in hard drives — no indexed digital repository
+• 🎓Theses and papers sit on hard drives — no indexed, searchable repository

 • Web OPAC lets students search from anywhere — hostel, home, or phone

-• RFID self-issue kiosks reduce counter queues to zero — students issue books themselves
+• RFID self-issue kiosks cut counter queues — students issue books themselves

-• RFID security gates trigger instant alerts for any un-issued book leaving the library
+• RFID security gates flag an un-issued book leaving the library

-• Digital repository indexes all theses, papers, and e-books with searchable metadata
+• Digital repository indexes theses, papers, and e-books with searchable metadata

 Complete ILMS Platform